fdesjardins/bunyan-postgres-stream/readme.md

 $ npm install --save bunyan-postgres-stream
 ```

-## Setup
+## Usage

-This module requires a table to be created in your PostgreSQL database with the following fields:
+First, create the table you want to store your logs in:
 ```sql
 create table if not exists "public"."logs" (
   "id" serial primary key,